JensenNick/huawei_solar_pees/README.md

 ```

 * **Create a directory/folder** named `packages` in the `CONFIG` directory/folder (the main directory/folder).
-* **Copy/paste the package files** [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) and [huawei_solar_input.yaml](packages/huawei_solar_input.yaml) into your `packages` directory/folder.<br> The *huawei_solar_input.yaml* file is necessarry although you do not wish to provide your own electricity price sensor or take advantage of the efficiency corrected input power sensor (see below), because of dependencies between the two files included in the "package".
+* **Copy/paste the package files** [*"huawei_solar_pees.yaml"*](packages/*"huawei_solar_pees.yaml"*) and ["**"huawei_solar_input.yaml*"](packages/"**"huawei_solar_input.yaml*") into your `packages` directory/folder.<br> The *"**"huawei_solar_input.yaml*"* file is necessarry although you do not wish to provide your own electricity price sensor or take advantage of the efficiency corrected input power sensor (see below), because of dependencies between the two files included in the "package".

 > :bulb: ***That is it!
 That is all the "installation" you need to do** in order to be up and running with all the custom sensors included in the "Huawei Solar PEES package" - provided that you are using the default names for the input sensors.*

+If you wish, you may alternatively download package file including the latest Release Note and supplemental documents like this README from the [Releases Page](https://github.com/JensenNick/huawei_solar_pees/releases), where you will also find previous releases.

+#### Restart
+Since the *"Huawei Solar PEES package"* includes platform sensors, "Restart Home Assistant" litrally means "Restart Home Assistant" (not "Quick Reload") and refresh your browser (use the browser refresh button or F5 on Windows / Cmd+Shift+R on Mac).

 > :exclamation: **Restart Home Assistant and refresh your browser** :exclamation:

-If you wish, you may alternatively download package file including the latest Release Note and supplemental documents like this README from the [Releases Page](https://github.com/JensenNick/huawei_solar_pees/releases), where you will also find previous releases.
+The energy and economy sensors require "activity" in order for it to start.
+It may take a little while before sensors register any activity/change and therefore will have the status "Unavailable" or "Unknown" initially - don't panic, be patient for the values to show.
+If you wish to force a sensor to start you may manually set it to "0" (zero).
+Please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/5.-Dashboards,-Views-and-Cards#force-sensor-startup) where you will find a detailed guide on how to do this.

-### 3.2 Input Sensors and Settings
+### 3.2 Power Input

-For the custom sensors to work properly you need to make sure that the naming of your input sensors is correct.
-As mentioned, the custom sensor rely on three types of power sensors from the *"Huawei Solar integration by wlcrs"* and two electricity price sensors from the *"Energi Data Service integration by MTrab"*.
+My advice is to use the default names for the power input sensors from the *"Huawei Solar integration by wlcrs"*.
+If you for some reason do not wish to use the default names for the input sensor you need to make sure that the naming of your input sensors is correct.

-#### Power Sensors (optional)

-The three types of input sensors from the *"Huawei Solar integration by wlcrs"* are `inverter_input_power`/`inverter_input_power_2` (if you have two inverters), `power_meter_active_power` and `battery_charge_discharge_power`.
-The naming used in the package file corresponds to the default naming used in the *"Huawei Solar integration"* - I suggest you stick with thosenames so you do not need to edit anything (now and in case of new releases).
+The custom sensor in the package rely on the following power input sensors from the *"Huawei Solar integration by wlcrs"* `inverter_input_power` / `inverter_input_power_2` (if you have two inverters), `power_meter_active_power` and `battery_charge_discharge_power`.
+The naming used in the package file corresponds to this default naming used by the *"Huawei Solar integration"*.

-In the package file [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) you will find the following text lines (# = text / not part of the code) which allows for an easy global edit if you need to edit the names of your power input sensors.
+If you for some reason do not wish to use the default names you need to edit the package file [*"huawei_solar_pees.yaml"*](packages/*"huawei_solar_pees.yaml"*).
+You will find the following text lines (# = text / not part of the code) which allows for an easy global edit or search/replace.

 ```yaml
 # - 'sensor.inverter_input_power' (from the Huawei Solar integration)